stevedekorte/strvct.net/README.md

 #### Property Tiles

-Property tiles present a property of a domain object and typically display:
+Property tiles present a property of a domain object and typically display a name, value, note, and error (i.e. validation error).

-- property name
-- inline value view (which may be editable)
-- note
-- error (e.g. validation or action error)

 <diagram>
 Property Tile